Booroobin: Geography

 Booroobin is the source of the Stanley River and the Mary River.
 A section of Bellthorpe National Park is in the south east of the locality.

 History

 The origin of the name Booroobin may be from the Kabi word booroothabbin, meaning "forest oak tree", or another Indigenous word meaning "scrub possum".

 Booroobin State School opened on 8 October 1919 and closed in August 1953.

-The Booroobin Sudbury School opened on 1996 and closed on 4 December 2003.
+The Booroobin Sudbury School opened in 1996 and closed on 4 December 2003.